 NWPNH Special Focus Institutes 2014

-NWPNH is planning to offer seven different and dynamic summer institutes this year.
+NWPNH is planning to offer six different and dynamic summer institutes this year.

 All of the institutes run on the same guiding principles.
 Sessions will be held on the campus of Plymouth State University or the PSU Concord location.
 Participants should plan to attend all sessions.
 All institutes are facilitated by writing project teacher consultants, leaders who integrate theory, research, and practice into all the sessions.
 Contact Dr. Petersen if you plan to enroll to receive graduate credit for your summer institute experience.